callumacrae/macr.ae/articles/covid-tracker-in-vue.md

 ---
-title: Building an animated COVID-19 tracker in Vue.js
+title: Building an animated COVID-19 tracker using Vue.js
-date: 2020-05-08
+date: 2020-05-12
-description: todo write a description
+description: Did you know that you can use Vue.js to create interactive, animated visualisations using SVGs?
+This article will explore how you can do just that, by building an animated COVID-19 tracker.
 ---

 I've given a few talks with the title "Data Visualisation in Vue.js": this is an article version which goes a bit more in depth with a specific example.

+The code for this entire article can be found on GitHub: [callumacrae/covid-visualisations](https://github.com/callumacrae/covid-visualisations).

 If you've been on the internet in the last couple months or so, there's a good chance you'll have seen a visualisation that looked something like this: